-These changes can affect the nerves, leading to pain, weakness, and numbness.
+These changes and problems affect the nerve and lead to weakness, numbness, and pain.

-Age is the biggest risk factor, but some other factors can speed up the process of degeneration.
+The biggest risk factor is age though there are other factors that can speed up the process of degeneration.

-The discomfort can range from mild to severe and debilitating.
-It can lead to osteoarthritis, with pain and stiffness in the back.
+- The feeling of discomfort can range from mild to severe and debilitating.
+This can then result in osteoarthritis, accompanied by stiffness in the back and pain too.

-The most common early symptom is usually pain and weakness in the back that radiates to another area.
+- One of the most common and early symptoms is pain and weakness in the back that shows in another area.

-If the damage is in the neck area, or cervical spine, the pain may spread to the shoulder, arm, and hand.
+- In case there is damage in the neck area or cervical spine, the pain spreads to the arms, hands, and shoulders.

-There may also be instability in the spine, leading to muscle spasms in the lower back or neck, as the body tries to stabilize the vertebrae.
-This can be painful.
+- At times there can be instability in the spine.
+This can lead to muscle spasms in the lower neck or back since the body attempts to stabilize the vertebrae.
+This can get extremely painful.

-The doctor will ask about symptoms, when and where the pain occurs, whether there is tingling or numbness, and which situations cause the most pain.
-They will also ask about any falls, injuries, or accidents.
+The doctor will ask about symptoms, when and where the pain occurs, whether there is tingling or numbness, and which situations cause the most pain?
+They will also ask about any injury, accident or falls.